On the Hardness of Sampling from Mixture Distributions via Langevin Dynamics: Conclusion

 \section{Conclusion}

-In this work, we theoretically and numerically studied the mode-seeking properties of vanilla and annealed Langevin dynamics sampling methods under a multi-modal distribution.
+In this work, we theoretically and numerically studied the hardness of Langevin dynamics sampling methods under a multi-modal distribution.
 We characterized Gaussian and sub-Gaussian mixture models under which Langevin dynamics are unlikely to find all the components within a sub-exponential number of iterations.
-To reduce the mode-seeking tendency of vanilla Langevin dynamics, we proposed Chained Langevin Dynamics (Chained-LD) and analyzed its convergence behavior.
-Studying the connections between Chained-LD and denoising diffusion models will be an interesting topic for future exploration.
-Our RNN-based implementation of Chained-LD is currently limited to image data generation tasks.
-An interesting future direction is to extend the application of Chained-LD to other domains such as audio and text data.
-Another future direction could be to study the convergence of Chained-LD under an imperfect score estimation which we did not address in our analysis.
+To reduce the exponential iteration complexity of Langevin dynamics, we proposed Chained Langevin Dynamics (Chained-LD), as a complementary solution to Annealed-LD in \citep{song2019generative} and analyzed its convergence behavior.
+Further investigation on the applications of Chained-LD in generative models will be an interesting topic for future exploration.
+Another future direction could be to study the convergence of Chained-LD under an imperfect score estimation.